PaloAltoNetworks/K12Skillet/README.md

 on https://support.paloaltonetworks.com are provided under the best effort policy.

 ## Features Included
-*Builds on the Iron Skillet configurations
+* Builds on the Iron Skillet configurations
-*Dynamic configuration based on the desired Safe Search deployment:
+* Dynamic configuration based on the desired Safe Search deployment:
-  *Transparent - SSL inspection with NGFW enforced Safe Search *DNS-Proxy - NGFW responds to Google and Bing search engine requests with Safe Search only server IPs *Local DNS CNAME - Limits outbound DNS requests to sanctioned internal DNS servers with Google and Bing Safe Search configurations
+  * Transparent - SSL inspection with NGFW enforced Safe Search
+  * DNS-Proxy - NGFW responds to Google and Bing search engine requests with Safe Search only server IPs
+  * Local DNS CNAME - Limits outbound DNS requests to sanctioned internal DNS servers with Google and Bing Safe Search configurations
-*Optional country block - Only allows IPs from US, Mexico, Canada, and cloud providers (based on EDL) *K-12 Reports
+* Optional country block - Only allows IPs from US, Mexico, Canada, and cloud providers (based on EDL)
+* K12 Reports
-*Targeted decryption policies to help enable SSL-Decryption adoption and limit risk
+* Targeted decryption policies to help enable SSL-Decryption adoption and limit risk

 ## How to use
-The K-12 Skillet is intended to be used with Panhandler.
+The K12 Skillet is intended to be used with Panhandler.
 There is a 3-step depmoyment process that is intended to be executed in order.
-*Step #1: Load Iron-Skillet
+* Step #1: Load Iron-Skillet
-*Step #2: NGFW Content Updates
+* Step #2: NGFW Content Updates
-*Step #3: K12 Skillet Config
+* Step #3: K12 Skillet Config
 ![Image of Skillet](https://i.imgur.com/S0FWgup.jpg)